Euro gold and silver commemorative coins

-This article covers the gold and silver issues of the euro commemorative coins (collectors coins).
-It also includes some rare cases of bimetal collector coins (such as titanium & niobium).
+Gold and silver issues of the euro commemorative coins are collectors' euro coins not primarily intended for general circulation; the commemoratives also include rare cases of bimetal collector coins, such as titanium and niobium.

 Introduction

-In the Eurozone, as a legacy of old national practice is the minting of silver and gold commemorative coins.
-Unlike normal issues, these coins are not legal tender in all the Eurozone, but only in the country where the coin was issued.
-This means that while anyone is free to accept these coins as payment only in the country of issue must they be accepted to settle debt, even then this only under specific circumstances.
+Eurozone member states have longstanding national practices of minting silver and gold commemorative coins.
+Unlike normal issues, these coins are not legal tender in the entire eurozone, only in the country where the coin was issued.
+This means that one is free to accept these coins as payment only in the country of issue, or to settle debt there, and even then only under specific circumstances.